ajhenley/gitbook/repeatingyourselfwith_the_while_loop_md.md

  // do you thing as long as the expression is true
 }
 ```
 The while loop will never run if the expression isn't true.
-So if you're reading from a file while the file is open and the file isn't open then the loop won't run.
-So there are lots of times when the while loop may not even run.
+There are lots of times when the while loop may not even run.

 ```java
 bool run = false;
 while (run){